Living Together and Spousal Maintenance in Arizona

-The Arizona Court of Appeals concluded that the record did not establish Charles met his burden of proving Aimee’s cohabitation supported a termination of Aimee’s spousal maintenance, but did conclude the trial court could consider whether Aimee’s cohabitation provided a basis for the trial court to decrease her spousal maintenance.
-T
+The Arizona Court of Appeals concluded that the record did not establish Charles met his burden of proving Aimee’s cohabitation supported a termination of Aimee’s spousal maintenance, but did find the trial court could consider whether Aimee’s cohabitation provided a basis for the trial court to decrease her spousal support.

-he court specifically denounced the existence of a “marriage by estoppel” legal theory in Arizona.
+The court explicitly denounced the existence of a “marriage by estoppel” legal theory in Arizona.
 The Arizona Court of Appeals pointed to the Arizona Supreme Court’ s ruling in Schroeder v.
-Schroeder, which held the purpose of spousal maintenance is to help both former spouses achieve financial independence by providing support from one spouse to the other spouse in such amount and as for as such time as reasonably needed to enable the other spouse to obtain the education, training, and experience to support themselves.
+Schroeder.
+The court held the purpose of spousal maintenance is to help both former spouses achieve financial independence by providing support for one spouse to the other spouse in such amount and as for as such time as reasonably needed to enable the other spouse to obtain the education, training, and experience to support themselves.

 The Arizona Court of Appeals addressed Husband’s argument that the court should consider what Aimee’s new cohabitant “should” be contributing to Aimee’s household expenses, as opposed to how much Aimee’s new love interest was contributing to the household expenses (because he was contributing very little to those household expenses).